nargesghv/UX_UI_langgraphAgent_pdf_classifier/README.md

-# LangGraph PDF Classifier (Agent-Based)
+# LangGraph PDF Classifier (Full-Stack + Agent-Based)

-This project is a full-stack application that allows users to upload `.pdf` or `.docx` files, which are then classified into one of the following categories using an LLM (OpenAI GPT-4):
+This project is a full-stack AI application that lets users upload `.pdf` or `.docx` files and classify them into categories using a LangGraph agent powered by OpenAI GPT.
+The system includes a React frontend, a FastAPI backend, a LangGraph agent pipeline, PDF preview, and a history-saving database.
+An optional Streamlit dashboard is available for quick testing.

-- `filling_tax`
-- `contact_client`
-- `launching_a_company`
-- `payroll`

-It uses LangGraph for tool-based agent orchestration, FastAPI for backend processing, and React + Tailwind for the user interface.

 ---